ROCm/MIVisionX/README.md

 [Neural net model compiler and optimizer](model_compiler/README.md#neural-net-model-compiler--optimizer) converts pre-trained neural net models to MIVisionX runtime code for optimized inference.

-## rocAL

-The ROCm Augmentation Library - [rocAL](rocAL/README.md) is designed to efficiently decode and process images and videos from a variety of storage formats and modify them through a processing graph programmable by the user.

-rocAL is now available as an independent module at [https://github.com/ROCm/rocAL](https://github.com/ROCm/rocAL). rocAL is deprecated in MIVisionX.

 ## Toolkit

 [MIVisionX Toolkit](toolkit/README.md) is a comprehensive set of helpful tools for neural net creation, development, training, and deployment.
 The Toolkit provides useful tools to design, develop, quantize, prune, retrain, and infer your neural network work in any framework.
 The Toolkit has been designed to help you deploy your work on any AMD or 3rd party hardware, from embedded to servers.